top of page

 You can download a PDF document containing the Stations here: Stations of the Cross: Overcoming Racism.
 You can also find a link to it and other resources under the “Parish Resources” heading here: Combatting Racism - Parish Resources.

-The US bishops wrote a lengthy letter addressing the issue of racism, Open Wide Our Hearts: The Enduring Call to Love Pastoral Letter Against Racism, which can be found here: Combatting Racism - Statements and Letters.
+The US bishops wrote a lengthy letter addressing the issue of racism.
+A PDF of that pastoral letter can be found here: Open Wide Our Hearts: The Enduring Call to Love Pastoral Letter Against Racism.
+Links to that letter and other statements can be found here: Combatting Racism - Statements and Letters.

 The unjust and racist treatment of our Black brothers and sisters as well as people of many other races and ethnicities continues to tarnish our nation.
 Their pain must become our pain, their cause must become our cause, until the discrimination ends and all people are truly treated equally.